 Marquette Monthly Payment Plan

 The Office of the Bursar works with students who receive tuition assistance through a third party.
-The third party will be billed for all or part of a student’s financial account charges after the university registration add/drop date.
-Please note that if your employer requires grades prior to paying for a class, we cannot set them up as a third party sponsor.
+The third party is billed for all or part of their financial account charges after the university registration add/drop date.

 |Part-time, curriculum (less than 12 credit hours), per credit hour||N/A†|